I'm a member

 Patients with liver disease related to alcohol or drug abuse must be actively involved in a treatment program.

 Patients with polycystic disease of the liver do not develop liver failure but may require transplantation due to the anatomic complications of a hugely enlarged liver.
+The MELD/PELD score may not apply to these cases.
 One of the following complications should be present:

 Patients with familial amyloid polyneuropathy do not experience liver disease; per se, but develop polyneuropathy and cardiac amyloidosis due to the production of a variant transthyretin molecule by the liver.
+MELD/PELD exception criteria and scores may apply to these cases.
 Candidacy for liver transplant is an individual consideration based on the morbidity of the polyneuropathy.
 Many patients may not be candidates for liver transplant alone due to coexisting cardiac disease.

 According to the OPTN policy on liver allocation, candidates with cholangiocarcinoma (CCA) meeting the following criteria will be eligible for a MELD/PELD exception with a 10% mortality equivalent increase every 3 months: